bookwyrm-social/documentation/content/running_bookwyrm/cli.md

 Title: Command Line Tool
-Date: 2021-11-06
+Date: 2021-11-08
 Order: 6

 Bookwyrm developers and instance managers can use the `bw-dev` script for common tasks.
-This can make your commands shorter, easier to remember, and harder mess up.
+This can make your commands shorter, easier to remember, and harder to mess up.

 Once you have installed Bookwyrm [in production](installing-in-production.html) or [in development](https://docs.joinbookwyrm.com/developer-environment.html#setting_up_the_developer_environment), you can run the script from the command line with `./bw-dev` followed by the subcommand you want to run.